Solar updraft tower: Design

 Power output depends primarily on two factors: collector area and chimney height.
 A larger area collects and warms a greater volume of air to flow up the chimney; collector areas as large as 7 km in diameter have been discussed.
 A larger chimney height increases the pressure difference via the stack effect; chimneys as tall as 1000 m have been discussed.

 Heat is stored inside the collector area allowing SUTs to operate 24 hours a day.
 The ground beneath the solar collector, water in bags or tubes, or a saltwater thermal sink in the collector could add thermal capacity and inertia to the collector.
-Humidity of the updraft and condensation in the chimney could increase the energy flux of the system.
+Humidity of the updraft and release of the latent heat of condensation in the chimney could increase the energy flux of the system.

 Turbines with a horizontal axis can be installed in a ring around the base of the tower, as once planned for an Australian project and seen in the diagram above; or—as in the prototype in Spain—a single vertical axis turbine can be installed inside the chimney.

-A nearly negligible amount of Carbon dioxide is produced as part of operations, while construction material manufacturing can create emissions.
+A nearly negligible amount of carbon dioxide is produced as part of operations, while construction material manufacturing can create emissions.
 Net energy payback is estimated to be 2–3 years.

+As of 2019, the efficiency of SUTs, which primarily depends on chimney height, was less than 2%.
 Since solar collectors occupy significant amounts of land, deserts and other low-value sites are most likely.
 Improvements in the solar heat collection efficiency by using unglazed transpired collector can significantly reduce the land required for the solar array.

 A small-scale solar updraft tower may be an attractive option for remote regions in developing countries.
 The relatively low-tech approach could allow local resources and labour to be used for construction and maintenance.

 Locating a tower at high latitudes could produce up to 85 percent of the output of a similar plant located closer to the equator, if the collection area is sloped significantly toward the equator.
 The sloped collector field, which also functions as a chimney, is built on suitable mountainsides, with a short vertical chimney on the mountaintop to accommodate the vertical axis air turbine.
 The results showed that solar chimney power plants at high latitudes may have satisfactory thermal performance.